lost-theory/python-live/lpl_04_installing_new_modules.md

 ## Pip: Installing and managing packages

+Pip is a tool used to install new packages.
 Inside our virtualenv, we should have a `pip` command:

 ```
 $ something_env/bin/pip --version